A Bayesian semiparametric Archimedean copula: Numerical studies

 \section{Numerical studies}

 We illustrate the performance of our model in two ways, through a simulation study, and with a real data set.

-To define the partition $\{\tau_k\}$ of the positive real line we consider a Log-$\alpha$ partition defined by $\tau_k = - \alpha \log(1-k/K)$ for $k = 0,\ldots,K-1$, with $\alpha>0$.
+To define the partition $\{\tau_k\}$ of the positive real line, inspired by the generator of the product copula, we consider a Log-$\alpha$ partition defined by $\tau_k = - \alpha \log(1-k/K)$ for $k = 0,\ldots,K-1$, with $\alpha>0$.
 This partition is the result of transforming a uniform partition in the interval $[0,1]$ via a convex function.
-In particular we inspired ourselves in the generator of the product copula.
 Larger values of $\alpha$ increase the spread of the partition along the positive real line.